Skip to main content

 Care Guide

-Plant in partial shade to full sun in well-drained, moderately fertile soil with a pH of 5.5–7.0.
-Tolerates clay soils better than most foxgloves.
+Grows in partial shade to full sun in well-drained moderately fertile soil at pH 5.5-7.0.
+Tolerates clay soils better than most foxgloves, which broadens the range of garden positions where the species can be sited.
 Water during establishment; established plants tolerate moderate dry periods.
-Avoid waterlogged conditions.
-Do not over-fertilize — rich soils produce lush foliage but fewer flowers.
-Allow plants to self-seed around the planting area to build a naturalized colony.
-Remove the basal rosette clump every 4–5 years if it becomes congested; divide and replant in spring.
-Handle with gloves — all parts are toxic on contact with mucous membranes.
+Waterlogged conditions cause root rot.
+Over-fertilizing causes lush foliage at the expense of flowering — lean conditions produce the strongest bloom.
+Self-seeding around the planting area builds a naturalized colony over time.
+Remove the basal rosette clump every 4-5 years if it becomes congested; divide and replant in spring.
+All parts are toxic on contact with mucous membranes, so gloves are advisable during pruning and division.

 Pruning

-Cut spent flower spikes back to the basal rosette after bloom; leave one or two spikes to self-seed if naturalizing is desired.
-Do not cut back the basal rosette during the growing season.
+Cut spent flower spikes back to the basal rosette after bloom; leave one or two spikes in place to self-seed if naturalizing is desired.
+The basal rosette is evergreen and should not be cut back during the growing season.
 Remove dead leaves from the rosette in early spring.
 Plants rarely need division; clumps remain productive for many years without intervention.

 Pruning Schedule